 1. What types of lung cancer are there?

 2. Which ones are associated with smoking?

-6. Based on the appearance of the tumor and its blood supply and knowing the gross and microscopic anatomy of the lung, can you created a scenario where a biopsy would lead to massive intrabronchial hemorrhage?
+11. Based on the appearance of the tumor and its blood supply and knowing the gross and microscopic anatomy of the lung, can you create a scenario where a biopsy would lead to massive intrabronchial hemorrhage?

-8. Re-think Part 8.
+14. Re-think Part 8 of this case.
 Why now do you think there is hemorrhage seen on the surface of the right upper lobe?

 Scroll list up and out of sight for self-check.

 Click “Draw.”
 Then click on image and drag to draw.